 Ollie is also very flexible in terms of managing your subscription.
 You can edit your delivery address, frequency, and meal types, or add more dogs to your order at any time.

 All fresh food packages are vacuum-sealed with a special modified atmosphere technique to ensure that the food is kept fresh without any preservatives or chemicals.
 The box will contain the packages plus some really cold dry ice, so be careful when handling it (I recommend wearing gloves).
-Image of an open Ollie box with ClimaCell lining next to a photo of Ollie's fresh recipes neatly packed in the box

 Packs are about the size of a smartphone or 2 stacked together, ranging from 1 to 3 inches in height and 4 to 7 inches in width, so they should be easy to store.

-The 1st thing you need to do after the box arrives is to put all the fresh food in the freezer.
+The first thing you need to do after the box arrives is to put all the fresh food in the freezer.
 It can stay fresh for up to 6 months frozen.
 Then, at least 24 hours before feeding your dog, you need to put a pack or 2 in your fridge to defrost.

 You should store the baked food in a cool, dry place, and it’s good for 6 months after you receive it.
 However, you should finish it in the first 6 weeks after you open each bag.